What is Nizoral? Uses, warnings & side effects

 What is Nizoral used for?

-What form(s) does Nizoral come in
+What form(s) does Nizoral come in?

 • Tablet

-What are common Nizoral doses?
+What are common Nizoral dosages?

 • Bottle 200ml of 1%